Take inspiration from outdoors when decorating indoors for the fall season with these natural fall decorating ideas.

 Fall is one of my favorite seasons to decorate for.
 Open the window, look outside and take in the wonders of nature.
 What do you see?
 Trees turning shades of red, orange, gold and bronze.
 Flowers shifting from the vivid hues of summer to the more muted hues of the autumn.
 Squirrels busy burying nuts for the winter.

-Everything that is beautiful outdoors this season can be used as inspiration for simple and natural fall decorating ideas right inside your home.
+Everything that is beautiful outdoors can be used as inspiration for simple and natural fall decorating ideas right inside your home.

 Nature and Harvest Inspired Centerpieces and Table Settings

 My favorite place to decorate for fall is my dining room table.
-Whether it’s for a birthday dinner (we have several during the season) or in preparation for Thanksgiving, my inspiration is always a seasonal piece of foliage, vegetable or even a fruit.
+Whether it’s for a birthday dinner (we have several during the season) or in preparation for Thanksgiving, my inspiration is always natural materials such as a seasonal piece of foliage, vegetable or even a fruit.

 Coastal with White Mini Pumpkins